-Western-backed coalition under pressure over Yemen raids
+Western-backed coalition under pressure over Yemen raid

 "If anything positive can come from this, it would be increasing the will for a ceasefire that is needed.
 But incidents like these before have just fueled a desire for revenge."

-Yemen's powerful ex-president Ali Abdullah Saleh, a key Houthi ally, called on Sunday for an escalation of attacks against Saudi Arabia, demanding "battle readiness at the fronts on the (Saudi) border".
+Yemen's powerful former president, Ali Abdullah Saleh, a key Houthi ally, called on Sunday for an escalation of attacks against Saudi Arabia, demanding "battle readiness at the fronts on the (Saudi) border".

-Saleh's remarks reflect the heightened political climate in Sanaa, but it was not clear what concrete effect they might have.
+Saleh's remarks reflected the febrile political climate in Sanaa, but it was not clear what concrete effect they might have.
 Houthi forces regularly fire rockets across the frontier, occasionally killing or wounding Saudi civilians, and bands of Houthi fighters stage border incursions almost daily.

+Thousands of Yemenis, many of them armed, gathered at the U.N. headquarters in Sanaa on Sunday calling for an international investigation into the strike.

-The funeral wake was for the father of the interior minister of northern Yemen's Houthi-run administration, Jalal al-Roweishan, who had died of natural causes on Friday.
+The funeral wake was for the father of the interior minister of northern Yemen's Houthi-run administration, Jalal al-Roweishan, who died of natural causes on Friday.
 Yemenis say the Roweishan family is widely respected and has good ties with many groups and tribes across Yemen's political spectrum.

 Mokhtar al-Rahabi, a spokesman for Hadi, condemned the attack on his official Facebook page on Saturday.